 Billing Timeframe: Any services not billed within ninety (90) days from the date of service will not be valid.

 Entire Agreement: This Agreement is the entire agreement between the parties with respect to the subject matter hereof and may not be amended or modified except in a written document signed by Hauler and the Client.

+Hauler agrees that its recourse against Client under this Agreement shall be strictly limited to Client's interest in the real property which Hauler is servicing under this Agreement, and that Hauler shall have no recourse to any other assets of Client whatsoever, or to any assets of any partner, director, officer, employee or other representative of Client for the satisfaction of any of Client’s obligations hereunder.

 Scope of Work: